jjwithanr/obsidian_bible_study/docs/New Testament/2 Corinthians/2Cor7.md

 ## Overview:

+#### v.1
+>Since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God.

 #### v.10
 >Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.